Pricing Get Quote

 3. Enforce password history: Ensure password strength by enforcing password history rules during native password resets in the Active Directory Users and Computers (ADUC) console.

-4. Mandate MFA for users: Secure user access to ePHI by enabling MFA for machines, applications, VPNs, RDPs, and OWA.
-Choose from a range of 19 different MFA authenticators to verify users' identities.
+5. Deploy robust MFA: Secure user access to ePHI by enabling MFA for machines, applications, VPNs, RDPs, and OWA.
+Choose from a range of 20 different MFA authenticators to verify users' identities.

 • Password Policy Enforcer